 You can revise your code and commit the changes to the repository.
 CodePipeline will detect your updated sample code and then automatically initiate deploying it to your EC2 instance via Elastic Beanstalk.

-Let’s update your index.html page, commit changes and after some time you will see the pipeline being updated.
+Let’s update your index.html page, commit changes, and after some time, you will see the pipeline being updated.
 It will automatically pull the updated code and will start reflecting the changes.

-This is it your complete CI/CD pipeline is ready.
+This is it; your complete CI/CD pipeline is ready.

 I have used AWS CodePipeline, GitHub, and Elastic Beanstalk to build this pipeline.
 There are multiple ways to create a pipeline.
-You can try your hands on various other options such as CodeBuild, Jenkins, CodeCommit, etc.
+You can try your hands at various other options such as CodeBuild, Jenkins, CodeCommit, etc.

 So, now the question is - which option should you go with?
-According to the latest reports, the big three still lead more than 55% of the cloud market and AWS is still the biggest player with more than 32% market share.
+According to the latest reports, the big three still lead more than 55% of the cloud market, and AWS is still the biggest player with more than 32% market share.
 So, it makes perfect sense to go with CodePipeline if you are already on the AWS cloud.
-Limited to AWS cloud, CodePipeline is fairly simple to use and can get along easily with your existing AWS cloud, AWS tools, and AWS ecosystem.
+Limited to the AWS cloud, CodePipeline is fairly simple to use and can get along easily with your existing AWS cloud, AWS tools, and AWS ecosystem.
 Plus, there are added advantages like Amazon’s security and Amazon’s IAM controls.
 But, its simplicity is the factor that I think will help it gain more market in near future.
 It is so simple to use that even a newbie can set a CodePipeline up and running in a matter of hours.
-If you are already using Jenkins and are wondering why should you switch to a new tool?
-If Jenkins is serving your needs at the moment, then I have a good news for you.
+If you are already using Jenkins and are wondering why you should switch to a new tool?
+If Jenkins is serving your needs at the moment, then I have good news for you.
 You can combine Jenkins and CodePipeline with an option to keep your build logic in Jenkins.
 So, what are you waiting for?
-Try your hands on AWS CodePipeline and let me know what you think.
+Try your hands on AWS CodePipeline, and let me know what you think.